nasa/Common-Metadata-Repository/README.md

 ## Code structure

-The CMR contains several small services called microservices.
+The CMR comprises several small services called microservices.
 These are small purposed-based services that do a small set of things well.

 - For more reading on microservices: https://martinfowler.com/articles/microservices.html